The 20 Things People Used To Cheap Out On, But Now They Swear by the Expensive Versions

 Tampons

-You deserve the best during your periods.
-With all the cramps and mood swings, investing in good quality, comfortable menstrual products makes sense.
+Cardboard applicators are universally considered the devil’s work.
+With all the cramps and mood swings that come with a period, investing in good-quality, comfortable menstrual products just makes sense.

 Vacuums

-While choosing the cheapest option when making purchases may be tempting, certain things are worth investing in.
-Regarding safety, health, and comfort, it’s important to prioritize quality over price.
+While choosing the cheapest option when making purchases may be tempting, certain things are genuinely worth investing in.
+When it comes to safety, health, and comfort, prioritizing quality over price isn’t splurging; it’s smart spending.